KotoLLC/peacenik/docs/how-it-works.md

 Today there are only a handful of message hubs, but there is nothing stopping koto from growing to hundreds, or even thousands of message hubs, all over the world.

-### Message hubs are operated by hubbers
+### Who are the hub runners?

-People that run message hubs are known as 'hubbers.'
-These are friendly folks who store messages on behalf of their friends and family.
-They are a bit technical and understand how to run servers in the cloud.
-Depending on the provider they use, they spend about $20/month to host your messages.
-If you run into a hubber, say thanks and buy them a sandwich.
+Hub runners are friendly folks that create message hubs.
+These message hubs store messages, photos, and videos for their friends.
+Depending on the cloud they use, hub runners will spend about $20/month.
+If you run into a hub runner - buy them a sandwich and say "thanks."

-### Everyone needs to know a hubber
+### Everyone needsa a hub runner friend

-You must know a hubber to post messages, photos, or videos.
-Without a hubber as a friend, you won't be able to read or post messages.
-Instead of messages, you'll see a message telling you to either (A) connect with a hubber or (B) become one yourself.
+You must know a hub runner to post messages, photos, and videos.
+Without a hub runner friend, you won't be able to use koto at all.
+Instead of messages, you'll be asked to either (A) connect with a hub runner or (B) become one yourself.

 Here's what that looks like.